HonzaKlicpera/Effective-footage-processing-Blender/README.md

 # A blender add-on for effective processing of greenscreen footage
 This Blender add-on partly automates the process of editing (stabilizing, chroma keying and cropping) live-action greenscreen footage in bulk.
 It allows to import and render footage in bulk, without the need to switch folders for each clip or render them individually.
-It is made specially for synthesizing the processed image using EbSynth and utilizing it in the Unity game engine, but it can be used for basic chroma keying purposes as well.
+It is made specially for synthesizing the processed image using [EbSynth](https://ebsynth.com/) and utilizing it in the Unity game engine (you can find the project repository [here](https://github.com/HonzaKlicpera/Unity-Video-Animator)), but it can be used for basic chroma keying purposes as well.

 ## Instalation
 1. Download the `Effective_processing_addon.zip` file from the latest release.